Tomer-Ashtar/translationTask/Desktop/OriginAi/translationTask/README.md

 # OriginAI Translation Service

-A production-ready REST API service for text translation using HelsinkiNLP MarianMT models from HuggingFace.
+service for text translation using HelsinkiNLP MarianMT models from HuggingFace.
 This service provides translation capabilities for Hebrew-Russian and English-Hebrew language pairs.

 ## Quick Start